university-of-antarctica/dockerized_site/README.md

 Finally you must modify the docker-compose.yml.
-Make sure the nginx container has the attributes for `volumes_from` and `depends_on` set to the containers that rerpresent the static sites.
-Set the `context` field of each container to be the location of its respective Dockerfile.
+Make sure the nginx container has the attributes for `volumes_from` and `depends_on` set to the containers with the static sites.
+Finally, set the `context` field of each container to be the location of its respective Dockerfile.

-The current configuration e.g. submodules, submodule dockerfiles, nginx.conf,
-the nginx Dockerfile can all serve as a model.
+The current configuration e.g. submodules, submodule dockerfiles, nginx.conf, and the nginx Dockerfile can all serve as a model.

 ## Systemd

-There is also a docerized_site.service file which can be copied to `/etc/systemd/system` and then started with `sudo systemctl start dockerized_site.service`
+There is also a dockerized_site.service file which can be copied to `/etc/systemd/system` and then started with `sudo systemctl start dockerized_site.service`